lml/commontator/README.md

 You may need to customize the mailer views with `rake commontator:copy:views` though only `app/views/commontator/subscriptions_mailer/` may be necessary.
 These in turn may require that you customize the localizations as well (see below for more details on that).

-Somedtimes you may need to add users automatically upon some event.
+Sometimes you may need to add users automatically upon some event.
 For example, you may wish to automatically "subscribe" a (commontator) `user` to a (commontable) `event` so they get messages sent to the event automatically after joining the event.
 To do this you call `event.thread.subscribe(user)` when adding that `user` to that `event`.

 ## Voting